thenameisvicky/app-mdRunner/vault/Browser Engine.md

 - Still they need to talk, renderer needs to fetch resources, paint via GPU and browser process needs to receive UI events - clicks, scrolls and deliver them to right renderer.
 - Chromium implements it's own IPC system on top of Mojo - IPC system.
 - Internally each process has an IPC channel to others.
-- They exchange serialized messages like small packets.
+- They exchange serialized messages (a byte stream that can travel through IPC, deserialized on receiver side) like small packets.

 so browsers use IPC - Inter Process Communication to pass structured messages between processes safely.